-There is most likely still a house or structure on your property that you have to take down. it is very important that you do this properly as there is more than likely asbestos materials in it and they need to be removed in a safe and proper manner.
+There is most likely still a house or structure, or garage on your property that you have to take down.
+It is very important that you do this properly as there is more than likely asbestos materials in it and they need to be removed in a safe and proper manner.

 You also have to employ the right people to draw and then execute the building of your home.
 When looking for architects and home builders, it is imperative that you talk to as many people as possible and get their feedback on different companies.
 A lot of online reviews can be skewed so it is important to do your due diligence and this goes further than just making sure that a company has 5 star reviews on google maps.